farajabien/page-pilot/README.md

 2. **Affiliate Marketing**: Integrate affiliate links for revenue sharing.
 3. **Premium Features**: Offer advanced SEO tools or additional site creation options as paid add-ons.

+### Use Cases for PagePilot

+1. **Personal Blogging**: Users can create personal blogs to share thoughts, experiences, or hobbies.
+2. **Professional Portfolios**: Creatives can showcase their work and projects with custom domains.
+3. **Niche Content Creation**: Target specific audiences with tailored content in various niches.
+4. **SEO-Focused Sites**: Build and optimize multiple blogs for improved search engine visibility.
+5. **Affiliate Marketing**: Integrate affiliate links to monetize blogs while providing valuable content.
+6. **Business Promotion**: Companies can create blogs to engage customers and promote products.
+7. **Community Engagement**: Non-profits and organizations can run blogs to keep their communities informed.

 ## Built With

 - **Next.js**: Framework for server-side rendering.